-You have probably heard the comments about parents living vicariously through their child’s sports activities.
-About parents who are reliving their own childhood experiences, most of which were unsuccessful.
-You?ve heard about helicopter parents who want to micromanage everything that goes on with their kids.
-An even newer scenario that I?ve witnessed are parents who use their child’s successes, especially in the form of an athletic scholarship, to one-up their friends. ?My kid got a scholarship to xyz, what about your kid??
+You have probably heard comments about parents living vicariously through their child’s sports activities or parents who are reliving their own childhood experiences, most of which were unsuccessful.
+You have heard about helicopter parents who want to micro-manage everything that goes on with their kids.
+An even newer scenario that I have witnessed are parents who use their child’s successes, especially in the form of an athletic scholarship, to one-up their friends. (i.e. my kid got a scholarship to xyz, what about your kid?)

-Don?t misunderstand what I am saying here.
-I think it?s great if your son or daughter is successful in their youth sports, and especially if they get the opportunity to play at the highest levels.
-But it?s only great if that is THEIR goal, and not just yours.
+Do not misunderstand what I am saying here.
+I think it is great if your son or daughter is successful in their youth sports, and especially if they get the opportunity to play at the highest levels.
+But it is only great if that is THEIR goal, and not just yours.
 Sure, younger kids need some encouragement to play organized sports.
-You almost never hear a ten-year-old say ?let?s go out and practice.”
-They usually say ?let?s go out and play.?
-We adults forget that sometimes.
-We forget that when we were kids we just went out and picked up a football, a basketball, or a bat and ball and went to the park, or out in the street (yes, I?m dating myself), and played.
-We didn?t need mom or dad to drive us.
-We didn?t need a coach to tell us the rules.
+You almost never hear a ten-year-old say “let’s go out and practice.”
+They usually say “let’s go out and play.”
+We, adults, forget that sometimes.
+We forget that when we were kids we just went out and picked up a football, a basketball, or a bat and ball and went to the park, or out in the street (yes, I am dating myself), and played.
+We did not need mom or dad to drive us.
+We did not need a coach to tell us the rules.
 We just went out and played.
-Now it?s their turn.
+Now, it is their turn.
 Let your child create their own youth sports experience.
-It?s ok to guide them.
+It is okay to guide them.
 And sometimes they might even need a kick in the pants.
 But let them tell you what direction they want to take.

-One thing we always did with Jessica was once she decided to play on a team, then she was not allowed to quit until her commitment was finished.
+One thing we always did with our daughter was once she decided to play on a team, she was not allowed to quit until her commitment was finished.
 In her seven or eight years of travel ball, we only left two teams before the end of the season.
 One was after the winter ball and at the start of spring so you could say it was prior to the commitment time.
 The other team we left not just because Jessica was not getting x amount of playing time.
 They were not using her at all.
 And the assistant coach, who had coached Jessica on her first travel team and who liked Jessica a lot, told us that we should look for another team because the head coach was not going to use her.
-On top of that, the team was getting ready to go to Wisconsin to qualify for nationals which meant spending about two thousand dollars which I didn?t have.
+On top of that, the team was getting ready to go to Wisconsin to qualify for nationals which meant spending about two thousand dollars which I did not have.
 Other than that she always stayed on her travel teams until the season was over in August.
 Two teams she played on for two years.
 One of the great lessons your child can learn from sports is commitment.
-Some parents let their kids jump from one team to another if they aren?t the star of the team in the first week.
-It must be their experience, but don?t let them think it?s all about them.
+Some parents let their kids jump from one team to another if they are not the star of the team in the first week.
+It must be their experience, but do not let them think it is all about them.
 This is where some kids get to feel entitled, often because a helicopter parent always wanted to make sure they were the star of the team.
-Unless it?s absolutely an unbearable situation FOR YOUR CHILD, help them stay with that team.
+Unless it is absolutely an unbearable situation FOR YOUR CHILD, help them stay with that team.
 Teaching them commitment may be the most valuable lesson you can teach them.

-The last part of making sure it?s their experience, and to help them understand when negative things happen that they can still turn that lemon into lemonade and have some success is to actually listening to your child.
+The last part of making sure it is their experience, and to help them understand when negative things happen that they can still turn that lemon into lemonade and have some success is to actually listen to your child.
 Be sensitive to where they might be at in regards to organized sports.
 Are you truly on their side regardless of how they perform on the field or the court?
-Perhaps you?ve seen the poster where the little boy asks his parents, ?Will you still love me if I strike out??
+Perhaps you have seen the poster where the little boy asks his parents,”will you still love me if I strike out??”
 There can be a lot of pressure put on your kids and you may not even realize they are feeling it.
 I learned that lesson when Jessica first tried out for travel ball.
-She was twelve years old, getting ready for her 2nd year of 12 U. We had tried out for five teams.
+She was twelve years old.
+We had tried out for five teams.
 Jessica was a pitcher.
 Each time the coach would say to come back when she gains about another 5 mph of speed.
-One of the teams the coach was not honest about what he was really looking for.
+One of the teams, the coach was not honest about what he was really looking for.
 I thought Jessica had done a great job of keeping up with the players already on the team in doing their drills.
 Finally, one of the teams Jessica had already tried out for had lost some players.
-I spoke with the manager and she said they?d love to see Jessica again.
+I spoke with the manager and she said they would love to see Jessica again.
 We had changed pitching coaches and Jessica had picked up some more speed, along with a few more pitches.

 On the day that Jess was supposed to go to this team’s practice, school had just finished.
 Jessica told me that she thinks she wants a break from softball.
-I told her that was ok but that she was going to do ?something.?
-Except for that day, she wasn?t just going to sit around the house on the computer or watching tv.
+I told her that was okay but that she was going to do something.
+Except for that day, she was not just going to sit around the house on the computer or watch television.
 I wanted her to have some activity.
 I went to my office in the garage.
-I promised I wasn?t going to use the S word.
 This was about 4:15 PM and the practice we were to be at started at 5.

 Jessica ended up going to the practice that day.
 The team accepted her and invited her to join them.
 That was her start in travel ball.
 She was only with this team for about six months.
-She didn?t play a lot.
-Newer, younger players on a travel team often spend a lot of time on the bench, ?paying their dues.?
+She did not play a lot.
+Newer, younger players on a travel team often spend a lot of time on the bench and paying their dues.
 But the team’s practices were very good and helped make Jessica a much better player.
 The following January she switched to a lesser known team.
 But that lesser known team eventually won some pretty nice tournaments.
 Jessica was the star of the team.
 But she might have never gotten there if I had not been fully supportive of Jessica whether she made a team or not.
 Every coach will see your kid differently.
 Jessica did her best at each tryout.
-It wasn?t her fault that the coaches decided she wasn?t that one player they were looking for.
+It was not her fault that the coaches decided she was not that one player they were looking for.
 I never went to a coach asking that Jessica be given a certain position.
 It was up to her to earn her place on the team.
 If your child gets favored by your intimidating the coach, what did they learn?